 The Stars AlignLone Peak is a stunning mountain.
 Arguably the most difficult peak to climb within the Wasatch, its jagged summit is a prominent part of the skyline above Salt Lake City, and on a clear day from the top you can see all the way to Ben Lomond in the north and Mount Nebo in the south.
 Of the various types of rock found within the Wasatch, the granite in Lone Peak's alpine cirque is the best around.
 Just getting to the cirque requires considerable effort though, since all of the trailheads are at relatively low elevations (over a vertical mile below the summit).

 After doing Twin Peaks I really wanted to climb Lone Peak as well.
 Unfortunately during the month of September last year it rained or snowed every single Saturday that my friend Kendrick and I were free, and as much as I like scrambling on exposed ridges, I didn't feel up to tackling the last few hundred feet in icy conditions.
 The arrival of a new baby and the realization of the responsibilities that come with being a dad caused me to shrink down the list of harder mountains I wanted to climb, but Lone Peak was still a must-do.
 During the next spring, I went on several easy, scenic hikes with the family, which helped me both get in better shape and gain a better appreciation for the amazing variety of outdoor opportunities Utah has to offer.
-Liz agreed to let me go on one difficult hike (but nothing technical requiring any tools) each summer, so after getting to the top of all of the other major Wasatch peaks on my list in previous years, Lone Peak was an easy pick.
+Liz agreed to let me go on one difficult hike (but nothing technical requiring any special gear) each summer, so after getting to the top of all of the other major Wasatch peaks on my list in previous years, Lone Peak was an easy pick.

 The 90-degree temperatures throughout most of the days in June and July helped melt the deep snowpack quite quickly, and each day my anticipation grew.
 A few weeks in advance, Kendrick and I picked August 9th for the big climb, and as the day drew closer we found a couple other friends from work who wanted to come along as well.
 James and his friend Todd had just backpacked up Bells Canyon the week before, so I predicted that they'd probably have the fastest pace in the group, but I wasn't sure about Scott and his girlfriend Melissa.
 They hadn't climbed anything as difficult as Lone Peak, so I warned them about what to expect in terms of mileage, elevation gain, technical difficulty, and the amount of water they should bring with.
 After several hikes with Kendrick I knew my pace would be similar to his, and since he had the route mapped out on his GPS, we'd be the ones who tried to keep everyone together.
 I found out that there would be several other SP members on the mountain that day as well, so getting lost wouldn't be an issue.
 I checked the weather forecast every day leading up to the hike, and although at first it looked like there were sure to be thunderstorms that day (I rolled my eyes and thought "here we go again"), the forecast looked much more optimistic the night before.
 With all the preparations in place, I went to sleep dreaming of climbing on nice, solid granite.